Indie film "Beasts" a fearless success

 "Beasts," filmed in a poetic, cinematic style that has been compared to Terrence Malick, follows a 6-year-old heroine called Hushpuppy, played by a charismatic unknown, Quvenzhane Wallis.
 With her father, Wink - depicted by fellow newcomer Dwight Henry - they struggle to survive in a town of poor, hard-drinking outcasts called The Bathtub.

-The film, made with a budget of around $1.5 million (964,000 pounds), includes striking images of the Ice Age melting and extinct giant aurochs coming to life.
+The film, made with a budget of around $1.5 million, includes striking images of the Ice Age melting and extinct giant aurochs coming to life.
 Zeitlin dispelled reports they were computer generated, saying he relied on 1980s' style special effects using miniatures because, "we wanted everything to be organic and we used a minimum of technology."

 Adding to the film's hardships was that "it was always an impossible film to explain or pitch," said Zeitlin.